 DOTC issues semi-annual solicitations and AMTC issues quarterly solicitations – only NAC members can respond to these.

 The NAC, in support of its members, works tirelessly with DOTC and AMTC to cultivate DoD stakeholders to actively participate in our program.

-Use the DOTC and AMTC OTA agreements to eliminate most of the FAR contracting delays, streamline the process, and accelerate development and delivery of combat capability.
+The use of OTA agreements eliminates most of the FAR contracting delays, streamlining the process, and accelerating the development and delivery of combat capability.